-Joelle is a senior manager with the Reimagining Capitalism team at Omidyar Network, where she focuses on topics related to new economic paradigms, policy-focused campaigns, and worker power.
+Joelle is a principal with the reimagining capitalism team at Omidyar Network, where she focuses on topics related to building the power of working people and shaping a new economic paradigm.

 Prior to joining Omidyar Network, Joelle worked on international economic priorities at the US Department of the Treasury and assisted Princeton faculty with labor economics research while pursuing her graduate degree.
 Previously, she served as the national director of the Roosevelt Institute’s network for emerging leaders in public policy, advancing bottom-up advocacy campaigns related to economic justice and human rights in the United States.
 Joelle has also been an organizer for economic opportunity and higher education access in the state of California, running campaigns related to tax reform and the California Dream Act.